tomlm/Linq.AI/README.md

 ```

 # Model Extensions
-All of these extensions are built up using 3 ChatClient extensions as primitives.
+All of these extensions are built up using 3 ChatClient primitives.

 | Extension | Description |
 | ----------| ------------|